 Other timely signs of trouble can be a broad drop in lending by financial institutions, a sustained drop in manufacturing orders or Purchasing Managers’ Indexes (PMI) factors—which are economic indicators based on surveys of executives at manufacturing and service sector companies.
 These generally aren’t as forward-looking as market-based indicators, but they can precede declines in actual output.

 Then again, this is all more art than science.
 There is such a thing as a recession-less bear and such a thing as a bear-less recession.
-After all, economics are only one market driver—political conditions (e.g., legislative and regulatory risk) and investor sentiment have heavy influence, too.
-This is why investors should keep in mind that bull markets usually end in our opinion in one of two ways: the wall or the wallop.
-Either sentiment climbs all the way up the wall of worry, where euphoric investors have too-high expectations for future corporate profits, or something huge, ugly and broadly unseen wallops the bull market before sentiment runs its natural course.
+After all, economics are only one market driver—political conditions (e.g. legislative and regulatory risk) and investor sentiment have heavy influence, too.

-This isn’t to say you should ignore economic data.
-They can be very useful in identifying market trends, confirming your earlier outlook or adding to your understanding of a key input for equities.
+This isn’t to say you should ignore economic data when trying to identify a bear market.
+They can be very useful in determining market trends, confirming your earlier outlook or adding to your understanding of a key input for equities.
 But when markets get rocky, solid Gross Domestic Product (GDP, a measure of economic output) and employment numbers should be no comfort that a bear isn’t forming.
-Instead look at whether the yield curve slope is positive, whether LEI is high-and-rising, how strong loan growth is, and whether there are strong new orders/new business readings and relatively low legislative risk.
+Instead look at whether the yield curve slope is positive, whether LEI is high-and-rising, how strong loan growth is, whether there are strong new orders/new business readings and if legislative risk is relatively low.
 We believe these forward-looking data points help determine whether market volatility is sentiment driven, or volatility is due to a bear market forming.